-1 - Remove and discard either the flare seal cap or flare nut with copper flare seal bonnet from the equalizer line port on the vapor line as illustrated in the figure below.
-Remove the field-provided fitting that temporarily reconnected the liquid line to the indoor unit's distributor as-
+- 1 Remove and discard either the flare seal cap or flare nut with copper flare seal bonnet from the equalizer line port on the vapor line as illustrated in the figure below. - 2 Remove the field-provided fitting that temporarily reconnected the liquid line to the indoor unit's distributor assembly.